bluenviron/mediamtx/README.md

 Check that the output contains `GStreamer: YES`.

-Videos can be published with `VideoWriter`:
+Videos can be published with `cv2.VideoWriter`:

 ```python
 from datetime import datetime